 Fishing Villages

-You will find several ancient fishing villages dotting the Snaefellsnes.
-You will find the majority on the northern side where the fishing is best.
+You will find several ancient fishing villages dotting the Snaefellsnes Peninsula – mostly on the northern side where the fishing is best.

 Stykkishólmur fishing village features a 19th-century wood-frame Norwegian House.
 You might also take a ferry across the Breiðafjörður Bay to the south border of the Westfjords with a stop at the remote Island of Flatey.

-At stop at the small fishing village of Arnarstapi has several old and charming houses with interesting stories to attached.
+The small fishing village of Arnarstapi has several old and charming houses with interesting stories attached.
 This is the home of the famous Gatklettur (Arch rock).
 This amazing rock formation was created by erosion from the waves.

 Mountains and Volcanic Craters